cdpath/meta-vision-bridge/README.md

 for image conversation

 ```
-Hey meta, take a photo and send to ABC
+Hey meta, take a photo and send to myAI
-> send a photo to ABC, ready to send?
+> send a photo to myAI, ready to send?
 Send

-Hey meta, send a message to ABC, {Describe the photo}
+Hey meta, send a message to myAI, {Describe the photo}
-> send a message to ABC, ready to send?
+> send a message to myAI, ready to send?
 Send
 > {reply}
 ```